rothgar/justingarrison.com/content/blog/2026-06-04-kubernetes-autoscaling.md

 Is it cool?
 Absolutely.

-Cloud pricing makes static provisioning expensive, so you're forced into autoscaling.
-Autoscaling creates problems you didn't have on-prem.
-Then you spend years buying tools to manage them.
+Cloud pricing makes static provisioning expensive, so you're forced to dynamically scale.
+But autoscaling introduces problems you didn't have on-prem.
+Then you spend years turning knobs to make the problems managable.

-I've seen way too many engineers waste their time fine tuning autoscaling when they could be contributing to business initiatives.
+I've seen many engineers lose months tuning autoscaling when they should be contributing to business initiatives.
 The company and engineer moved from a static, on-prem environment and the thing that used to be extremely difficult — adding and removing compute capacity — is now trivial and fun.
 So they tune the knobs until they get it _just_ right.
 Six months later all of their assumptions were wrong and they either do it again, hand it off to someone else, or automate it.

-Some of this blog post is in video form if you'd prefer to watch it.
+The video to assist this blog post dives more into autoscaling, my role promoting it, and what a possible solution could be.

 {{< youtube 38r60gJsqLQ >}}